Home / Blog /What is a user agent? Examples, history, and how to change it

 • Security: Some security software or firewalls may use user-agents to block access to certain websites or restrict access based on the type of browser being used.

-How to change your browser’s Agent User?
+How to change your browser’s agent user?

 All popular browsers offer built-in User-Agents switchers, so you can easily change your User-Agent without installing any tools or extensions for your privacy.
 However, if you are working in Make Money Online (MMO) field, it is highly recommended to use Hidemyacc to change not only your user-agent but also browser fingerprint (WebGL, WebRTC, IP,...) and other information that could detect you from web servers like Google, Facebook, Amazon, Ebay...